kclt/Airbnb-DC-analysis/README.md

 # Airbnb-DC-analysis

-A simple exploration of Airbnb reviews and listing details to gain understand what factors are important to customer.
+A simple eda exploration of Airbnb reviews and listing details to gain understand what factors are important to customer.

 ## Introduction
 AirBnB is a platform economy that facilitate digital interactions between real estate owners and